oasis217/Multithreading/README.md

-# Overview of pthread library
+# Creating tutorial of pthread library